HTTP status codes are an essential aspect of SEO.

 4xx: Client Error

-4xx are error codes that indicate that the client has made a not valid request.
+4xx are client error codes that indicate that the client has made a not valid request.
 It is usually a mistyped URL or a missing parameter.

 You can use this status code to indicate that the client has made a mistake in its request, such as requesting a page that does not exist or trying to access an unallowed resource.